carlonicora/RAW/jinx.md

 #### The golden rule of a good game master

 #### Sandboxing or Railroading?

+#### Failing to plan means planning to fail

+It does not matter if you are a strong believer in a sandbox in approach, or if you agree with a more structured approach as this game preaches.
+The reality is that if you, as storyteller, fail to plan means you will let our players down.
+Your role is critical to the success of the game.
+If you work out your story or world well, your players will help you shape the adventures their character will live.
+If you don't, improvisation alone won't be enough to entertain your players.

 #### The building blocks of a story